JonathanGarson/RoO.jl/README.md

     2. Create summary statistics for NAFTA and Mexican shares across conservative and liberal assumptions by assembly location (`ell`).
 12. Output and Save Results : Write detailed summaries for each assembly location and assumption to a text file (`nafta_shr_lib_con_rev.txt`).Save the final dataset to a CSV file (`data/AALA_rev.csv`) for further analysis or reporting.

-Remark : In order to replicate this script we had the replicate the fonction stata_merge of the author's custom package HeadR.
+*Remark* : In order to replicate this script we had the replicate the fonction `stata_merge` of the author's custom package `HeadR`.

-### Replication of AALA_calibration_functions and AALA_calibration_brut_force
+### Simulation Results : Replication of AALA_calibration_functions and AALA_calibration_brut_force

 We provide two types of code for replications which reflect both different use and progression.

 The firsts are `AALA_calibration_functions.jl` and `AALA_calibration_brute_force.jl` which are close copy of their R counterparts.
 These codes were made first and even though they are working, they are not optimized for Julia.
-We use them to produce output requiring few simulations such as such as Table 1 , the counts and medians of NAFTA parts cost shares and tariff indexes,  (with `AALA_ISH_table.jl`) and Figure 8, the Density of  model vs data, (with `AALA_calibration_plot.jl.
+We use them to produce output requiring few simulations such as such as Table 1 , the counts and medians of NAFTA parts cost shares and tariff indexes,  (with `AALA_ISH_table.jl`) and Figure 8, the Density of  model vs data, (with `AALA_calibration_plot.jl`).

 The seconds are `AALA_solving_alt.jl` and `AALA_grid_search_alt.jl`.
 These codes are optimized for Julia and largely rely on matrix manipulation to enhance speed and reduce computational requirements. `AALA_solving_alt.jl` contains all the functions necessary to solve the model and `AALA_grid_search_alt.jl` execute them and store the optimal parameters in a dictionary.
+To solve the optimization problem of the paper we opted for a grid search approach to determine the four optimal parameters : mu (mean of the log-normal distribution of delta), sigma (std-deviation of the log-normal distribution of delta), alpha_concentration (concentration of the Beta distribution of alpha - assembly cost), and erreur_concentration (concentration error for the simulated Beta distribution of the share of local production).

 Here are the results in term of computational requirements :